 The 12 Steps & 12 Traditions

-One of the most significant changes to the original concept was the introduction of the idea that members could choose a “God of his or her own understanding.”
+One of the most significant changes to the original concept was introducing the idea that members could choose a “God of his or her own understanding.”
 This personal conception of a higher power could be relied on for members who were not comfortable with the idea of a Christian God.
 The “spiritual, not religious” aspect of the program has made it accessible to people of any religion, spiritual beliefs, or lack thereof.

 Another fundamental change from the Oxford Group was that AA members were to abide by a principle of “attraction rather than promotion.”
-The fact that AA is not “allied with any group… nor opposes any causes” is one of founding principles that has kept the program thriving.
+The fact that AA is not “allied with any group… nor opposes any causes” is one of the founding principles that has kept the program thriving.

 As stated at the beginning of most meetings, “the only requirement for AA membership is a desire to stop drinking.”
 However, Alcoholics Anonymous does encourage members to work the Twelve Steps with a sponsor.
-The sponsor is someone who has already worked the steps and can lend guidance and support to the newcomer.
+The sponsor has already worked the steps and can lend guidance and support to the newcomer.

 The Doctors Opinion